MINI Countryman SUV - Engines, drive & performance

 The MINI Countryman isn’t as nimble as the hatchback, but it’s still fun to drive

-From the day the original Mini arrived in 1959, the way cars bearing the badge drive has been key to their appeal.
+From the day the original Mini arrived in 1959, a fantastic driving experience has been guaranteed - even in the newer, larger models.
 By and large, today’s MINIs stay true to the responsive, nimble feel of the original, and given its considerable bulk, the latest Countryman acquits itself well, meeting the demands of relaxed and determined drivers alike.

 There’s an optional Dynamic Damper Control available, allowing you to adjust the softness of the suspension and enabling further personalisation of the (also optional) MINI Driving Modes.
 This lets you choose how sensitive the accelerator is and how much power assistance is given to the steering, for a more on-edge driving experience if desired.